Graham v. Florida

 On May 17, 2010, the U.S. Supreme Court issued an historic ruling in Graham v.
 Florida that holds life without parole sentences for juveniles convicted of nonhomicide offenses unconstitutional.
-The decision entitled Terrance Graham, sentenced to life without parole at 17, and dozens of other juveniles sentenced to life without parole to relief, including Joe Sullivan, whose case also was argued on this issue.
+The decision entitled Terrance Graham, sentenced to die in prison at 17, and dozens of others to relief, including Joe Sullivan, whose case also was argued on this issue.

 Discussing Graham’s case, the majority wrote, “[t]he State has denied him any chance to later demonstrate that he is fit to rejoin society based solely on a nonhomicide crime that he committed while he was a child in the eyes of the law.
 This the Eighth Amendment does not permit.”

 “This is a significant victory for children.
 The Court recognized that it is cruel to pass a final judgment on children, who have an enormous capacity for change and rehabilitation compared to adults,” said Bryan Stevenson, Executive Director of the Equal Justice Initiative, who represents Joe Sullivan.
 “I am very encouraged by the Court’s ruling.
 It’s an important win not only for kids who have been condemned to die in prison but for all children who need additional protection and recognition in the criminal justice system.”

 Joe Sullivan is one of only two 13-year-olds in the country who were sentenced to die in prison for an offense that did not involve a killing.
 In 1989, Joe was a mentally disabled 13-year-old child living in a home where he was regularly subjected to physical and sexual abuse.

 On the day of the crime, two older boys convinced Joe to participate in a burglary.
 The three boys entered an empty home and one older boy took some money and jewelry before the three left.
 That afternoon, the elderly homeowner was sexually assaulted in her home.
 She never saw her attacker.